adrinux/momod/README.md

 Passwords, crypotographic keys and other configuration you don't want to commit to a public VCS repository should all be in the /local directory.
 I leave it to the user to decide how you will keep this information backed up and if desired under version control.

-My personal approach is to init a local git repository but not add a remote and rely on my muliple backup types to guard against disk failure.
+(My personal approach is to init a git repository in /local but not add a remote and rely on my muliple backup types to guard against disk failure.
+This doesn't allow for easy sync between different devices however.)

 ### Setup

 Create a containing directory (named as you choose) with children like so:
 ```
-mkdir -p my-momod/local/{fetched,files,group_vars,host_vars,secrets}
+mkdir -p my-momod/local/{fetched,files,secrets}
 ```
 cd into 'my-momod' and clone this repository:
 ```